Journal of Medical Internet Research

 The Journal of Medical Internet Research is a peer-reviewed open-access medical journal established in 1999 covering eHealth and "healthcare in the Internet age".
 The editors-in-chief are Gunther Eysenbach and Rita Kukafka.
 The publisher is JMIR Publications.

 Publisher

 The journal is published by JMIR Publications, which was a cofounder of the Open Access Scholarly Publishers Association and is known for other journal titles as well, which mostly focus on specific subtopics within eHealth, such as mHealth (JMIR mHealth and uHealth), serious games (JMIR Serious Games), mental health (JMIR Mental Health), and cancer (JMIR Cancer).
 JMIR Publications is also notable for being one of the fastest-growing companies in Canada in 2019.

 Controversy

 JMIR Publications has faced criticism for initially using the same editorial board of its main journal for its sister journals and for offering a fast-track review pathway for a surcharge.
 Editor-in-chief Gunther Eysenbach commented that the spin-off journals would eventually have their own boards and that the fast-track option does not affect the quality or integrity of its peer-review processes.
-As of the end of 2016, all journals had their own editorial boards.